Hollandse Herdershonden Herplaatsing

 A lot of the (shepherd) dogs bred by Police Dog enthusiasts are of such unregistered stock, or let us say "unofficially registered", because there is usually some record of their parentage kept by the breeder.
 It is mostly dogs of those lines that are imported into America.

 A dog coming from Holland with a paper with ancestors' names on it, may therefore not necessarily be what one would call a "purebred".
 The list of names might as well come from the breeder's private archives.

 If the dog, or some of its ancestors, are listed as "xHH" on its papers, it is a "crossbred Hollandse herder".
 "MH" or "xMH" stands for (crossbred) Mechelse herder = Malinois.

 This is what a pedigree issued by the Dutch Kennel Club looks like:

 So, if your import from Holland comes with a document like this, it is what we consider here a "registered purebred".

-dog especially for protection / police work, one from the mixed 'police dog'
+protection / police work, one from the mixed 'police dog' lines

 It is just that the variety of papers and pedigrees coming with the imported dogs might cause some confusion, and my only aim here is to clear things up a bit.